Advertiser Disclosure

 JFK Terminal 1

-Terminal 1 is on the southeast side of the airport, operating flights from international airlines such as Air France, Lufthansa, and Turkish Airlines.
-With the Terminal 1 parking lot currently closed, the nearest parking is located at Terminal 8 (red parking garage) with a quick journey on the free shuttle bus.
+Terminal 1 is on the airport’s southeast side, and it operates flights from international airlines such as Air France, Lufthansa, and Turkish Airlines.
+With the Terminal 1 parking lot currently closed, the nearest parking is Terminal 8 (red parking garage), which is a quick journey on the free shuttle bus.

 Level 1 – Baggage Claim